CCF Welcomes its 2022 Cohort of Visual Artist Fellows

-This effort has also been supported through the continued generosity of the J. Paul Getty Trust Fund for the Visual Arts and sustaining contributions from, the Brody Arts Fund, the T.M. and R.W.
-Brown Fund, the Jennie Strong Memorial Fund, the Joan Palevsky Endowment for the Future of Los Angeles, the Rose Anne Rice Charitable Fund and other CCF funds.
+This effort has also been supported through the continued generosity of the J. Paul Getty Trust Fund for the Visual Arts and sustaining contributions from the following: Brody Arts Fund, T.M. and R.W.
+Brown Fund, Jennie Strong Memorial Fund, Joan Palevsky Endowment for the Future of Los Angeles, Rose Anne Rice Charitable Fund and other CCF funds.

 Leave a Comment

 Subscribe to receive instant email notifications of our #LAtogether blog posts and CCF e-newsletters.